This is a form for anonymous feedback, for your ideas for CS to consider, or ask a question for the FAQ. CS Feedback.

 Non-Harvard CS courses, MIT courses, and study abroad courses, do not count towards a secondary in computer science.
-See here fore more details.
+See our page on CS Secondaries for more details.

 The requirements for a CS joint concentration are the same regardless of whether CS is the primary or allied concentration.
 Course requirements are the same as for the Requirements for Honors Eligibility, except that only three technical electives are required.
 See this page for more details.

 A thesis in the intersection of the fields is required for joint concentrators, which will be read by both concentrations.
 We strongly advise all our joint concentrators to make sure that they satisfy the non-joint requirements for at least one concentration, in case they are unable to complete a thesis.

 Beyond the College’s central Office of Career Services, there is the SEAS’s Office of Student Career Development.
 Keith Karasek, the Director of Experiential and Career Development, puts out a weekly email with opportunities and is available to meet for a 25-minute session.

 CS Clubs and Activities also often post opportunities to their lists, and some run practice interviews.